 Through deep learning, machine learning enables a computer system to improve itself over time.
 The process of improving a machine learning model can range from a process that’s fully automated, to models that have a tested, faceted training process.
 Netflix, for example, uses a fully automated training process for its recommendation engine.
 In Netflix, every selection that you make, or every movie that you watch, becomes training data for a machine learned model associated with your account.
 Netflix then uses that training model to make movie and content recommendations specifically for you.
 The model automatically improves itself without human intervention.

-So how does this apply in a business use case?
+When people ask ‘What is machine learning?,’ they often are asking how does this apply in a business use case?
 Simply put, anything with repeatable inputs and outputs can be modeled with machine learning.
 Consider any repeatable task you might have in your organization, whether it’s textual, numeric, imagery, video, or audio.
 Any application with a standard or repeatable set of input data that needs a repeatable outcome can be modeled.

 The graphic below illustrates a simplified process of how data flows through a model.
 On the left is the input, in this case an image of a car.
 The car image is sent to a model that performs complex logic on the image in the hidden layer and that returns output – a car or not a car, along with a confidence score.